 He earned his undergraduate degree in Economics from Stanford University, an MBA from Columbia University, and a Masters in Public Policy from the John F. Kennedy School of Government at Harvard University.

 Wheeler was born in Portland, and graduated from Lincoln High School.
 His family has deep Oregon roots.
 The town of Wheeler, located on Nehalem Bay on the Oregon coast, is named after his great-grandfather.

 Wheeler is a longtime community volunteer leader, and has devoted energy to diverse organizations including Neighborhood House, Portland Mountain Rescue, and the Oregon Sports Authority.
 He is an Eagle Scout.

 When he is not working, Wheeler enjoys endurance sports, and successfully summited Mt Everest in 2002.
-He snow-shoed to the North Pole with his wife and twice completed the Ironman Triathlon in Kona, Hawaii.
+He snow-shoed to the North Pole with his wife and regularly competes in the Ironman Triathlon.